rudolf1/brencher/AI.md

 Project connecting to git repository and fetching all branches.
 Git repository configured on backend side:
 - url
-- Authentication username
+- Authentication username (optional)
-- Authentication password
+- Authentication password (optional)

 Branches fetched on server side on start and refreshing each 5 minutes.